 The Land Before Bitcoin

-But, it was among the most complex cities of it’s time.
+But.. it was among some of the most complex cities of it’s time.

-Within it, a maze of features not understood by all the people.
+Within them, a maze of features not understood by every person.

 Thousands of years later, people still build amazing structures.